-You may provide documentation for an absence, but it is not required.
-These accommodations are automatically available to all students.
+You must provide documentation for an absence.
+This accommodation is automatically available to all students.

 Course Topics

 We will not cover every topic in every chapter of the textbook this semester, but the material will usually come from the Chapters listed below.
 Focus first on the material that is directly covered in classes and assigned or recommended.
 Explore the additional material in the textbook for your own interest and enrichment.